HCDigitalScholarship/ds-cookbook/visualizations/django-to-d3.md

 def modelDataToD3():
 ```
 or something of the sort.
-In this function, make a python template. <A href https://stackoverflow.com/questions/4288973/whats-the-difference-between-s-and-d-in-python-string-formatting> This stack overflow article </A> may help, but essentially you are creating a string in the proper format of your FIRST data point, but rather than including actual data, use placeholders for values (%d for string, %s for year, etc).
+In this function, make a python template.
+[This stack overflow article](https://stackoverflow.com/questions/4288973/whats-the-difference-between-s-and-d-in-python-string-formatting) may help, but essentially you are creating a string in the proper format of your FIRST data point, but rather than including actual data, use placeholders for values (%d for string, %s for year, etc).

 Declare a variable template and assign it, as below, to the general format that d3 requires.
 The one from the QMH project, where every data point is a year associated with a count of the number of Baptists, Catholics, etc., looks something like:
 ```